IN TV (Albania)

 IN TV is an Albanian private television network dedicated to the young audience.
 It was launched on 16 June 2014 as MAD Albania, a music channel.
 MAD Albania won the prize of "The Best Albanian Music Channel" at the IMA Awards 2015.
-Since 29 December 2015 the channel is known as IN TV, and it changed its programming into a general channel.
+Since 29 December 2015 the channel is known as IN TV, and it changed its programming into a general channel.In October 2019 the channel and the radio (IN 105.7 FM) were bought by Euronews Albania, and began the broadcast on November of the same year.

 IN has become one of the fastest-growing and most influential properties in the Albanian media.
 IN delivers, with its original programming, breaking social and entertainment news, in-depth coverage on celebrities, television, society, movies, music, fashion, beauty and lifestyle – everything in the pop culture of our times.
 It's the leading entertainment brand across social media platforms with thousands of loyal followers.

 The company is also heralded for its groundbreaking events.